felixenchiparamban/Haskell-testat/README.md

 > More rules should be applied to get better result

-The function `mapPointsToTimetable` applies all the defined rules and returns the points `(index, points)` for every timetable  --> the lower the points the better the timetable.
+The function `mapPointsToTimetable` applies all the defined rules and returns the points `(index, points)` for every timetable.

+>> the lower the points the better the timetable.

 ```hs
 *Main> step6 = mapPointsToTimetable step5